hkupty/penna/docs/structure.md

 While figuring out those rules is something out of the scope of Maple, being able to toggle different log levels to different loggers programmatically should definitely be in scope.

+## Low memory footprint
+[_metadata_:established-version]:- "0.1"
+[_metadata_:target-version]:- "1.0"
+As a logging library, maple shouldn't cause impact in you application.
+Given that logging json messages can be expensive, maple goes the extra mile to ensure it doesn't cause significant impacts.
+That last thing one would want is to have increased GC pauses after adding a logging library.

 # Architecture

 Maple architecture consists of basically default implementations of SLF4j interfaces, with a few extra components